Gunby and Stainby

 Gunby and Stainby is a civil parish in the South Kesteven district of Lincolnshire, England.
 According to the 2001 Census it had a population of 141, falling to 136 at the 2011 census.
 It includes the hamlets of Gunby and Stainby.

 For administrative purposes parish affairs are handled by the combined Colsterworth District parishes council.

+History

+The parish was formed on 1 April 1931 from "Gunby" and "Stainby" parishes.

 Geography

 The only major road is the A151 Buckminster road which crosses the parish from west to east.
 The northern boundary lies some way north of, and very roughly parallel to this road.

 The parish extends a considerable distance to the west of the villages, as far as the Lincolnshire-Leicestershire border, which forms the western edge.
 Out here all is farmland, over former Ironstone workings.
 The eastern extent reaches not quite as far as the A1 because the River Witham forms the boundary.
 The South is delineated by nothing more substantial than the ancient fieldlines dividing the parish from North Witham.